-Scope of the bank's remuneration policy:
+Scope of the Bank's remuneration policy:

 The Board formulate different policies e.g. HR Policy, Increment Policy, Promotion Policy, Provident Fund Policy and Gratuity Fund Policy which eventually supplement the remuneration of the employees.
-However, the HR Policy is yet to finalize.

-The board periodically reviews the adequacy and effectiveness of the bank's remuneration policy and ensures that the policy meets the commercial requirement to remain competitive, is affordable, allows flexibility in response to prevailing circumstances and is consistent with effective risk management.
+The Board periodically reviews the adequacy and effectiveness of the Bank's remuneration policy and ensures that the policy meets the commercial requirement to remain competitive, is affordable, allows flexibility in response to prevailing circumstances and is consistent with effective risk management.